Sweet Potato Biscuits

 Thanks Krissy!
 I agree about eating them warm especially with a nice slab of butter on them!

-These sweet potato biscuits are the perfect side dish for fall dinners.
-Leftovers would be great as a breakfast as well.
+These sweet potato biscuits are the perfect side dish.
+Leftovers are also great as breakfast.

-This is such a great idea!
-I think I’ll mix up my Christmas dinner and serve these, they look so yummy!
+This is such a great recipe!
+They were so good, I’m going to mix up my Christmas dinner and serve these!

-We are absolutely sure we would LOVE these sweet potato biscuits!
+We are absolutely LOVE these sweet potato biscuits!
 The texture, the flavor, and like you said, with some butter they will be forever remembered!